avatorl/Deneb-Vega-Help/README.md

 I've joined Deneb Support initiative.

+Do you need help with Deneb/Vega data visualizations?
+I'm ready to provide free assistance.

 Create an issue to get help with Deneb/Vega data visualizations.

+Just consider the size of your request.
+If your requirements are significant, consulting may be more appropriate.
+If unsure whether your inquiry falls under the umbrella of "free assistance", feel free to ask.

 ## How to Get Your Question Answered Fast?